chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
-  text: "Thank you for the business you provide and Dominic did a wonderful job.
-As
-    I told him, he is perfect for that position.
+  text: "Nicholas, we enjoyed the tour immensely!
+What a beautiful island with so
+    much history.
+Emmanuel did a fantastic job of showing us the highlights we wanted to see in the time available.
+He was very personable and knowledgeable and spoke excellent English.
+He is the consummate professional tour driver. <br>  Thanks for your excellent service.
+Wayne (Oct 22nd)  whjmej@cox.net\n\nHi Nicholas The tour was great.
+Michael did a great job with the tour, while giving us some of our own time to explore.
+Your island was a great surprise to us because we underestimated the beauty and its sights.
+I see why your tours get great reviews. <br> \nRegards Jeffrey  (Oct 20th) jeff354@optonline.net\n\nHello Nicholas and Michael, I just submitted a review of 5 stars for you.
+It was such a nice experience to see Rhodes as a local with Michael.
+We all agreed Rhodes was the favorite island we visited.
+    In fact one lady who was traveling with me decided she wants to come back and stay a few months maybe next year.
+So you may see some of us again! <br> \nThanks so much for a lovely visit to your island home. <br> \nJoyce, Phillip, Sabrina, Adrienne     Joyce (Oct 19th) soprasorrento@gmail.com\n\nThank you for the business you provide and Dominic did a wonderful job.
+As I told him, he is perfect for that position.
 He had my dad laughing like I have not seen in a while.
 We were very pleased and when I have a good internet connection, I will definitely write a review on trip advisor and your site. <br> \nBlessings to you and your great crew, Jenny (Oct 19th) jennydmt@yahoo.com \n\nHi Nicholas, Thank you for arranging a wonderful day, Roberto and I really enjoyed our day in Rhodes very much and loved each and every stop!
 Our experience was thanks to Mike as well, he was extremely kind, knowledgeable and took his time to explain the sights and give us great suggestions.
 He was also a really good driver and made the trip very comfortable.
 If I have the opportunity to visit Rhodes again, I would absolutely go on this trip again and request Mike as the driver. :)  I would also definitely recommend your services without a doubt to other people.<br>\nKeep up the great work!
 Kind regards, Janet (Oct 18th)  janezita45@gmail.com>\n\nNicholas Thank you very much!!!
 Everything was perfect and we enjoyed the whole day.
 Michael is great and we had so much fun with him.
 I'm adding a screen shot of the review I published in TripAdvisor. <br>\nThank's again for everything.
 I'm sure we'll meet again.
 (Oct 17th) Keren kerenisc@gmail.com\n\nNicholas: Thank you for the